OlegPanin1/OlegPanin1/README.md

 Hi 👋

-- I'm a marketing analyst who is passionate about data analysis, market research, and finding insights.
+- I'm a product manager who is passionate about creating lead generation mechanisms, data analysis, market research, and finding insights.

-- I would be happy to colloborate in marketing analytics and create BI reports for your company.
+- I would be happy to colloborate in marketing analytics.

 - Send me a message: @OlegPanini